Career and Leadership Development

 I’m a first-year student.
 Can you help me with finding a summer internship?
 What about an internship overseas?

-As a first step, we urge you to search our online database for summer internship opportunities.
-Before applying, you may also wish to sign up for a counseling session to go over your current résumé.
-If you are interested in volunteering abroad, we would encourage you to drop by our office on the 5th floor to browse through the information we’ve collected on international organizations and groups with overseas summer internship opportunities.
+As a first step, we urge you to search Career Connect for summer internship opportunities (click “Job Search” on the left panel).
+Before applying, you may also wish to sign up for a counseling session (click “Advising” on the left panel) to go over your current résumé.
+If you are interested in experiences abroad, use GoinGlobal (found on Career Connect) to get started..

 I’m an international student.
 Can I be hired by an American employer?